pavan4202/udacity-linux-server-configuration/README.md

 # Linux Server Configuration

+# added a step to meet specifications
+`sudo nano /etc/ssh/sshd_config` and set permitrooltlogin to no

 This is the final project for Udacity's [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

 This page explains how to secure and set up a Linux distribution on a virtual machine, install and configure a web and database server to host a web application.